Legislation: Milk and Dairy products

 Penicillium patulum

 Apples, apple juice, moulded fruits, grains, cheese and sausageAWI: 7 (JECFA, 1989)Acute toxic (damaging of lungs, brains, liver and kidneys); carcinogenic effects are not found (IARC, 1985).Maximum levels according to Regulation (EC) No 1881/2006At fermentation of apple juice to Cider and through vitamin C takes destruction place.
-The Patulin content can be an indication for the handling of GMP- (to establish that rotten apples are not used).
+The Patulin content can be an indication for the handling of GMP-guidelines (to establish that rotten apples are not used).

 Chemistry: Milk and Dairy products